soderlind/multisite-exporter/README.md

 ### Accessing Export Files

-1. Navigate to MS Exporter → Export History
+1. Navigate to MS Exporter → Exports
 2. View a list of all completed exports from all subsites
 3. Download options:
    - Click the "Download" button next to an individual export
    - Select multiple exports using checkboxes and click "Download Selected" to get a zip file
-   - Use "Select All" and "Download Selected" to download all exports at once
+   - Use "Select All" and "Download Selected" to download all exports at once in a zip file.

 ## How Action Scheduler Works